docent-net/maciej.lasyk.info/content/2015-11-26-conferences-recap.md

 This was the first edition of **systemd** conference.
 It took place in Berlin, place where [Lennart Poettering](https://en.wikipedia.org/wiki/Lennart_Poettering) lies in his cave ;)

-I really looked forward this event, so many props for [Marcin Skarbek](https://en.wikipedia.org/wiki/Lennart_Poettering) for the idea of travelling to Berlin.
+I really looked forward this event, so many thanks to [Marcin Skarbek](https://en.wikipedia.org/wiki/Lennart_Poettering) for the idea of travelling to Berlin.

 What I liked about the event?